amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

     var httpClient = clientFactory.CreateClient();

-    await httpClient.PostAsync("http://localhost:50002/v1.0/bindings/sms", content);
+    await httpClient.PostAsync("http://localhost:3500/v1.0/bindings/sms", content);
 }
 ```

 As you can see in the example, the code uses no specific library or SDK.
 Just a plain `HttpClient` to do an HTTP POST.
-We use the HTTP port that is used by the Dapr sidecar (in this case 50002).
+We use the HTTP port that is used by the Dapr sidecar (in this case the default HTTP port `3500`).

 The structure of the payload that you use will differ per binding.
 In this case, the payload contains a `data` part with a subject and message.
 For other bindings, this will be different.
 For some bindings there also is a metadata part that contains several fields (as we will see in the eShopOnDapr example later in this section).
 Each payload must also contain an `operation` field.
 In the example we use the `create` operation.
 Each binding implementer determines which operations the binding supports.
 Common commands are: